Toru Wilson Koga

 On January 3, 1952, he received a Letter of Commendation for his service as Unit Supply Sergeant, Supply Branch, Letterman Army Hospital, San Francisco, California.
 On February 19, his wife Bianca became a U.S. citizen at the District Court in San Francisco.
-They were then living at 2228 Union Street, Apt.
+They were living at 2228 Union Street, Apt.
 106. They had no children.

 He received a Commendation Ribbon with Metal Pendant for his service from January 1, 1953, to July 27, 1954, as Unit Supply Sergeant, Administrative Detachment, 8122nd Army Unit, Headquarters Far East and UN Command, Tokyo, Japan.
 He was cited for his “mature judgment, integrity, and devotion to duty” and his “conscientious endeavors, keen sense of responsibility, and exemplary efforts.”
 His Unit Supply Room was considered one of the best in the Far East Command.
 On December 10, 1955, he completed the Sixth Army Area Advanced Leaders Course and received the Certificate of Training at Fort Ord, California.

-On February 5, 1957, he and his wife Bianca left the U.S. as he had orders to Stuttgart, Germany.
+On February 5, 1957, he and his wife Bianca left the US as he had orders to Stuttgart, Germany.
 At some point during or after this posting to Germany, he and Bianca divorced.

-In early 1958 he was stationed at Fort Sill, Oklahoma.
+In early 1958, he was stationed at Fort Sill, Oklahoma.
 Upon his transfer in August, he received a Letter of Appreciation for his service there as the Records and Supply NCO (Non-Commissioned Officer).
 He was cited for “great strength of character and moral integrity” and “unselfish attitude and strong devotion to duty.”

 From February 5, 1960, to October 15, 1964, Koga was a Sergeant First Class stationed at Verona, Italy, with the Southern European Task Force, 4th Log Command, Transportation Division.
 He served successively as transportation supply sergeant, chief of the material and maintenance branch, and subsequently as Sergeant Major of the division.
-For his work there he received the Army Commendation Medal, 1st Oak Leaf Cluster.
+For his work there, he received the Army Commendation Medal, 1st oak leaf cluster.
 He was cited in a Letter of Appreciation on March 29, 1961: “Your initiative and dependability have proven to be of the highest caliber.”
 On May 27, 1963, his Commanding Officer commended him by saying “your ability to grasp a situation, analyze it, and do something aggressive about it” had created their excellent supply and maintenance team.
 He went on, “Your character, morals, honesty, and integrity are beyond reproach.
 Due to your personal behavior, intelligence, and understanding, all who know you, be they junior enlisted men, officers, DACs, or local foreign employees, have the highest regard for you.”

-By 1966 Koga was stationed at Headquarters, U.S. Army Depot Complex, Western France, and for his service there he received a Letter of Appreciation on August 3.
+By 1966, Koga was stationed at Headquarters, U.S. Army Depot Complex, Western France, and for his service there he received a Letter of Appreciation on August 3.

-In the late 1960s, Tom was stationed at Burtonwood Army Depot, U.S. Communications Zone, Europe [located in Cheshire].
-He received the Army Commendation Medal (2nd Oak Leaf Cluster) for his work between January 15, 1967, to March 31, 1969, where he led a contingent of military and civilian personnel composing the advance party of the U.S. Army Marine Fleet Activity for the relocation from France to England.
+In the late 1960s, Tom was stationed at Burtonwood Army Depot, U.S. Communications Zone, Europe, located in Cheshire.
+He received the Army Commendation Medal (2nd oak leaf cluster) for his work between January 15, 1967, to March 31, 1969, where he led a contingent of military and civilian personnel composing the advance party of the U.S. Army Marine Fleet Activity for the relocation from France to England.

-The following year, during the last quarter of 1970, he married Christine Vera Chatfield (born 1920) in Southampton, England (right).
+The following year, during the last quarter of 1970, he married Christine Vera Chatfield (born 1920) in Southampton, England.
 They had met while both were working at the U.S. Army site at Hythe.
 Vera had one daughter, Anne Chatfield.
 Anne married Graham Woodhead and had sons Adrian, Steven, David, and Phillip.

 On November 28, 1973, Toru Wilson Koga died of cardio-pulmonary arrest and intra-cerebral hemorrhage at Western Hospital in Southampton.
 He was cremated on December 4.
-His last U.S. address was that of his sister, Mrs. M. Yee, 8215 E. Lake Knoll Drive, San Gabriel, California.
+His last US address was that of his sister, Mrs. M. Yee, 8215 E. Lake Knoll Drive, San Gabriel, California.
 His wife Christine Vera Koga died on May 12, 2008, in Southampton.